Brooklyn9446/WEB-DEV/README.md

 # WEB-DEV
-Sample projects made as a part of learning web development
+These are just sample projects made as a part of learning web development.